NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 ## Required Software
 S110 v8.0 production SoftDevice
 nRF51 SDK v9.0
+Keil uVision or an arm-none-eabi GCC toolchain

-Clone this GitHub repository to the examples/ folder in the nRF51 SDK.
+Clone this GitHub repository into the examples/ folder of the nRF51 SDK directory.

 ## Example code